Dates, Costs, and Housing

 There are several great housing options for AES students:

 Meal plans are required for all students living on campus in the fall and spring.
 Our food service provider takes special care to offer students a wide variety of entree items (including halal, vegetarian, and vegan options) plus unlimited salad, dessert, and beverage bars.
-You may choose from among five meal plans: three of which include flex points.
+You may choose from among five meal plans, and three of them include flex points.
 Flex points are a dollar value placed on your student ID card which you can use like a declining balance.

 Charges for meal plans are listed on this page.